 8. Martin Luther King Jr Was A Fantastic Orator.

 Martin wasn’t King Jr’s real first name.
 Born Michael King Jr, his father bestowed the names Martin Luther on him, inspired by the religious philosopher of the same moniker.
 This change occurred only a few years into his life.

 King Jr would become a reverend in later life, but he was actually something of a religious sceptic.
 In fact, he recounted that he wished to question everything he was told.
 “At the age of 13, I shocked my Sunday school class by denying the bodily resurrection of Jesus.
 Doubts began to spring forth unrelentingly.”

-Do you know any interesting facts about Martin Luther King Jr that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Martin Luther King Jr?
+Share them in the comments below!